Frequently Asked Questions (FAQs)

 1st year Apprentices Application (w/a sponsoring contractor): 1st year Apprenticeship Application

 Sponsoring Contractor Re-enrollment for 1st-4th year students: Sponsoring Contractor Re-enrollment form

 Where are classes held?

-Note: Once back in the classroom, there are 2 classroom locations:
+There are 2 classroom locations:

 Palm Beach State College

 There is no cost to the apprentice for instruction fees as instruction is paid by your employer each year.
 You may have a cost for books per year, and for tools for your first year.